canonical/netbox/docs/plugins/development/forms.md

         fields = ('name', 'status', 'site', 'comments')
 ```

-!!! note "Previously NetBoxModelCSVForm"
-    This form class was previously named `NetBoxModelCSVForm`.
-It was renamed in NetBox v3.4 to convey support for JSON and YAML formats in addition to CSV.
-The `NetBoxModelCSVForm` class has been retained for backward compatibility and functions exactly the same as `NetBoxModelImportForm`.
-However, plugin authors should be aware that this backward compatability will be removed in NetBox v3.5.

 ### `NetBoxModelBulkEditForm`

 This form facilitates editing multiple objects in bulk.
 Unlike a model form, this form does not have a child `Meta` class, and must explicitly define each field.
 All fields in a bulk edit form are generally declared with `required=False`.